-Then, click to download our test drive plugin and install it in the “Appearance > Themes > Add New” area in WordPress.
+Make sure you have the P6 Installer plugin active in “Plugins > Installed Plugins”.
 When it’s active, and you have any theme other than ProPhoto 6 active in WordPress, you’ll see the option for P6 Test Drive mode found to the left in WordPress:

 You can learn how test drive works in the section below:

 Before reading through this section, make sure you’ve gotten setup with one of the methods above.
 Contact us if you had trouble installing.

 What does test drive do?

 With test drive mode, you can use ProPhoto 6 privately without making your design public to the world.
 Using our WordPress plugin, visitors will see your original theme, while you and other administrators will see the ProPhoto 6 site design – whether that’s an older version of ProPhoto, or another WordPress theme.

 All of your WordPress content will be left as-is.
 Your pages and posts and everything else will be left alone in test drive mode.

 In fact, we recommend that you avoid editing your pages and posts while test driving because your visitors will see all the changes you make to public content.
 There are a few exceptions which you don’t need to worry about, though:

 - Any pages or posts that you leave in draft or private visibility in your WordPress editor won’t be seen by visitors

 - Any ProPhoto 6 features that hide the content or page title of your pages won’t be seen by anyone but you